Cult with No Name: 2013–present

 The band's 9th album 'Mediaburn' was released in October 2019 and was met with very positive reviews.
 More political than earlier albums, it includes a number of sardonic put-downs of contemporary society.
 The album is also notable for the track '(No Such Thing As) Silence' which was commissioned by the Olympus Corporation and composed using ambient sounds solely captured via an Olympus LS-P4 mobile audio recorder.
 Several reviews also paid special attention the album's packaging.

 Kelli Ali released the album 'Ghostdriver' in 2020.
 The album was a soundtrack album to a forthcoming film of the same name and featured two pieces written by CWNN.
 Stein and Boux also performed on several other tracks on there album and Stein acts in the film.

 In August 2021, the band released their 10th album, entitled 'Nights in North Sentinel'.
 It is the first of their album not to feature at least one 'piano and vocal' song, and is noticeably more electronic.
 The album was again met with extremely positive reviews. the video artist and musician Roger Spy again directed a promo video for the band, for the song 'You're All You Ever Needed'.
 A remix of Renaldo and the Loaf's 'Djinn House' appeared on their 'Hardly Gurning While The World is Turning' album, alongside remixes by the likes of Transglobal Underground, The Residents, Section 25 and Eric Drew Feldman.
-The band also remixed R. Stevie Moore for 'The Gatekeepers', and ensemble concept album written by Alex Wroten that featured many notable leftfield artists.
+The band also remixed R. Stevie Moore for 'The Gatekeepers', an ensemble concept album written by Alex Wroten that featured many notable leftfield artists, as well as for two subsequent albums.

 The band's 11th album 'X into I' was released in April 2023, featuring 11 tracks (the title being a reference to the Roman numeral XI).
 It was the first of their albums to not feature any outside musicians since their 2007 debut.
 The packaging for the album included a fresnel lens to enable listeners to decipher and decode the album's lyrics.
 The album was met with extremely positive reviews, with Electronic Sound Magazine describing the band as 'synthpop's best-kept secret'.
 'Indifference and Dust' was released in 2025, with Blitzed Magazine praising the duo and stating, 'I'm struggling to think of any acts that can compete.'
 The band were invited to contribute a remix to 'Remix: Encounters', the comeback album of Propaganda (band), which also featured the likes of Moby and Tangerine Dream.
+They also provided remixes for Fiat Lux (band) and Keanan Duffty.